Keyword Research: How to perform in depth keyword research in 2025

 How do you prioritise keywords strategically?

-Not all keywords are created equal, so it's essential to prioritise them based on their relevance, potential, and feasibility.
+Not all keywords are going to deliver results for your business, so it's essential to prioritise them based on their relevance, potential, and feasibility.
 Focus on keywords that align with your business goals, have a reasonable search volume, and aren't overly competitive.
+Especially if your site and brand are young and haven't built authority yet.

 Key metrics for analysing keyword viability and aid with prioritisation